HITECHCRIME/HC_SG139/README.md

-bold sacrifice won't be enough to satiate blood in excess one chance forlorn spide end of sacrifice won't be enough to satiate blood
+bold sacrifice won't be enough to satiate blood in excess one chance forlorn spiiiiide end of sacrifice won't be enough to satiate bloooood

 her all open ears
 holly know it pier

-scrolls played open
-not a whim of chance
-to save the human breath
-to let people emerge
+scrolls play open / must stay open not a whim of chance to save the human breath to let people emerge
-/
-must stay open
-human breath

 one chance of death
 one chance of death aye